Cifram/UReact/README.md

 The first thing UReact does each frame is build the graph of elements based on the root node you pass it.
 Then it analyzes that graph to figure out which `GameObject`s should be created, destroyed or moved, and then calls the `Render` function for each `CompElem` on each `Node` to update every `GameObject` that remains in the scene.

 The example we're going to build up involves having three cubes, of different sizes, which you can click on to drag around.
-Before we dive into the UReact parts of this, let's define the centralized state structure:
+Before we dive into the UReact parts of this, let's define the centralized state structure.
+It's generally recommended that any UReact project store the entire world state in one place.
+This structure may be large and complicated, but it's none the less very helpful to have it all centralized.
+Ideally, there's also a system for propogating updates into the state to maintain consistency, instead of just updating it directly, but that's beyond the scope of what UReact does so we'll skip that part in this example.

+The state we'll be using is pretty simple:

 ```c#
 #nullable enable